primev/mev-commit/contracts/README.md

 ### Deployment

+Once your "upgrade branch" is reviewed and merged into the release branch, tag the latest commit from the release branch.
+This tag will be used to populate the **Upgrade History** table above.

 Invoking the upgrade involves creating a script in which a new implementation contract is deployed, then calling `upgradeToAndCall` on the proxy contract, passing in the address of the new implementation contract.

 See example below